zenml-io/zenml/examples/airflow_orchestration/README.md

-# Get in production with Airflow
+# 🏃 Run pipeline in production with Airflow

 ZenML pipelines can be executed natively as Airflow DAGs.
 This brings together the power of the Airflow orchestration with the ML-specific benefits of ZenML